Yashika-shriramoj/ACM-W_resources/README.md

 - Placeholder project images use [placehold.co](https://placehold.co) — swap in real project screenshots when available.
 - Flip cards work on click/tap and keyboard (Enter/Space), not just hover, so they behave the same on mobile and desktop.

-## Known follow-ups

-- Nav links point to `index.html#about`, `index.html#events`, etc. — confirm this matches the actual filename of the homepage in the deployed repo.
-- `domainHref` values in `study.js` currently only point to `ml-ai.html`.
-Update them as new domain pages are added.
-- Replace lorem ipsum in `study.js` with real study content per topic.